trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminadesktopplugin8.png
    :scale: 100%

-:numref:`Figure %s: System Monitor I/O <luminadesktopplugin8>`
+   System Monitor I/O

-The "Disk I/O" tab of the System Monitor plugin.
-Displayed are the current read and write speeds of the connected hardware, which in this case is a hard drive and cd player.
+The :guilabel:`Disk I/O` tab of the System Monitor plugin.
+Displayed are the current read and write speeds of the connected hardware, which in :numref:`Figure %s <luminadesktopplugin8>` is a hard drive and cd player.

 .. index:: float panel plugins
 .. _floating panel plugins: